pigoz/mplayer2/DOCS/man/en/mplayer.rst

     (Internal AVI demuxer which is not used by default only) Do not use average byte/second value for A-V sync.
 Helps with some AVI files with broken header.

---noextbased
-    Disables extension-based demuxer selection.
-By default, when the file type (demuxer) cannot be detected reliably (the file has no header or it is not reliable enough), the filename extension is used to select the demuxer.
-    Always falls back on content-based demuxer selection.

 --passwd=<password>
     Used with some network protocols.
 Specify password for HTTP authentication.